Our Team

 Kylie Tamara is our Producer and the Master of All Things Inflatable.
 As a child, she attended about 30% of the world's international schools.
 She first joined the World Scholar's Cup as one of our many friends at Big Red Button, our video production partners since 2014, when she was asked to cover the end of the Hanoi Global Round.
 At the time, she wondered why the program had a strange obsession with carrots.
 At any given moment, she may be planning a scavenger hunt for our next European Global Round, addressing on-stage wardrobe malfunctions, placing pineapples on a properly-appreciated chair, or denying allegations that she is Dylan's mother.

-Vishal Verma is the World Scholar's Cup Program Director for India and the Director of Global Round Planning.
+Vishal Verma is the World Scholar's Cup Program Director for India and the Director of Global Events.
 Following a chance meeting with Daniel at a conference in Singapore in 2012, he was infected by the alpaca virus and has chosen never to be cured.
-When he is not driving nine hours to introduce the program to a new school in the Himalayas, he is frequently found waiting for sandwiches and sourcing obstetricians.
-Vishal has a Bachelor's degree in Electronics and Telecom Engineering from Pune University and an MBA in Finance from the Symbiosis Institute.
-He spends his free time on photography and reading.
+When he is not driving nine hours to introduce the program to a new school in the Himalayas, he is frequently found waiting for sandwiches or responding to questions that end with the word sir.
+Vishal has a Bachelor's degree in Electronics and Telecom Engineering from Pune University, an MBA in Finance from the Symbiosis Institute, and a Ph.D. in patience from and with the Alpaca-in-Chief.
+He spends his free time on photography and reading, and is always prepared for arrival and cross-check.

 Painted Warrior is alive.